nextflow-io/nextflow/docs/operator.md

 *Returns: queue channel*

 The `filter` operator emits the items from a source channel that satisfy a condition, discarding all other items.
-The filter condition can be a literal value, a {ref}`regular expression <script-regexp>`, a type qualifier (i.e. Java class), or a boolean predicate.
+The filter condition can be a literal value, a [regular expression ](script-regexp), a type qualifier (i.e. Java class), or a boolean predicate.

 The following example filters a channel with a regular expression that only matches strings beginning with `a`: